 Information

 The new version is a complete rewrite offering at least the same functionality offered by the Arduino development tool.
-The final work is to ensure that we support the soon to be released Arduino 1.0 which includes support for the new Arduino (.ino) file extensions.
+The final work is to ensure that we are also Arduino1 compatible which includes support for the new Arduino file extensions.

-Support for Visual Studio solutions containing single or multiple sketches is included as standard.
+We now use standard visual studio commands such as F5 build and upload, double click “go to” error, simpler setup .The intellisense is complete and the compile/upload works fully.
+We can even burn new boot loaders.
+Support for single or multiple solutions containing single or multiple sketches is included as standard.
 There is also a new api allowing arduino plug-ins to be created for other development systems.

 After installation you will see two new tools bars.
 A "Serial Ports" tool bar and an "Arduino Boards" tool bar.
 These bars are permanent until you uninstall the add-in.
 This means that you can show/hide them as required and that you can also Customise the "width" of the Arduino boards list.
 Try setting its width to 300px (or less) which is the length of the longest arduino board description.
 The same commands are duplicated on the "Tools>Arduino" menu should you decide not to use the bars.